pyeventsourcing/esdbclient/README.md

 assert received_events[-1].id == event9.id
 ```

-The catch-up subscription gRPC operation is ended as soon as the subscription object
+The catch-up subscription call is ended as soon as the subscription object
 goes out of scope or is explicitly deleted from memory.

 ```python